balochan970/PTCL-Incident-Mgmt/PTCL-INCIDENT-MGMT-TECHNICAL-DOCUMENTATION.md

 ## Project Overview

-The PTCL Incident Management System is a Next.js application designed to track and manage network incidents for Pakistan Telecommunication Company Limited (PTCL).
-The system allows authorized users to create, track, and report on various types of network faults, including GPON (Gigabit Passive Optical Network) and Switch/Metro faults.
+The PTCL Incident Management System is a Next.js application designed to manage network incidents for Pakistan Telecommunication Company Limited (PTCL).
+The system allows authorized users to create, track, and manage network incidents, while also providing a public view of active faults.

 ### Key Features

-- **User Authentication**: Secure login system with role-based access
+- **User Authentication**: Secure login system with role-based access control
-- **Incident Creation**: Forms for creating single, multiple, and GPON-specific faults
+- **Incident Creation**: Create and manage network incidents with detailed information
-- **Active Fault Monitoring**: Real-time view of ongoing incidents
+- **Active Fault Monitoring**: Public and internal views of active network faults
-- **Reporting**: Generate and view reports on historical incidents
+- **Reporting**: Generate reports on incidents and network performance
-- **Public Access**: Limited view of active faults for unauthenticated users
+- **Public Access**: Limited public access to view active faults without authentication
-- **Knowledge Base**: Repository of troubleshooting information
+- **Knowledge Base**: Repository of common issues and solutions

 ### Technology Stack

-- **Frontend**: Next.js 14 (App Router)
+- **Frontend Framework**: Next.js 14 (App Router)
-- **Styling**: Tailwind CSS
+- **UI Framework**: Tailwind CSS
 - **Database**: Firebase Firestore
-- **Authentication**: Custom authentication using Firebase Firestore and bcryptjs
+- **Authentication**: Custom authentication system with session management
-- **Hosting**: Firebase Hosting
-- **CI/CD**: GitHub Actions
+- **Deployment**: GitHub Actions for CI/CD

 ## Authentication System

-The PTCL Incident Management System implements a robust authentication system with the following features:

 ### Session Management

-1. **Session Persistence**: Authentication state is maintained using both cookies and sessionStorage to ensure consistent behavior across the application.
-   - `sessionStorage` is used for client-side authentication state
-   - HTTP-only cookies are used for server-side authentication verification

-2. **Session Duration**: User sessions are valid for 24 hours, after which users are automatically logged out and required to authenticate again.

-3. **Cross-Tab Synchronization**: The system implements cross-tab authentication synchronization, ensuring that logging out in one tab logs the user out across all open tabs of the application.

-4. **Automatic Logout**: When a session expires or authentication fails, users are automatically redirected to the login page.
+1. **Session Duration**: 24 hours
+2. **Storage Mechanism**: Uses both sessionStorage and HTTP-only cookies
+3. **Cross-Tab Synchronization**: Login/logout events are synchronized across browser tabs
+4. **Automatic Logout**: Sessions expire after 24 hours of inactivity

-5. **Redirect Protection**: The system implements safeguards against infinite redirect loops by:
+5. **Redirect Protection**: Multiple safeguards to prevent infinite redirect loops

+### Redirect Protection Mechanisms

+The system implements several safeguards to prevent infinite redirect loops:

+1. **Cooldown Periods**:
-   - Using a cooldown period between authentication operations (1000ms)
+   - `AUTH_OPERATION_COOLDOWN`: 1000ms between authentication operations
-   - Adding redirect attempt tracking and limiting maximum redirect attempts
+   - `AUTH_OPERATION_TIMEOUT`: 10000ms timeout for auth operations
+   - `REDIRECT_COOLDOWN`: 2000ms between redirects
-   - Implementing timeout delays for state updates (300-500ms)
+   - `REDIRECT_TIMEOUT`: 800ms timeout for redirect execution
-   - Adding comprehensive error handling and logging
-   - Using header flags to prevent middleware redirect loops
+   - `LOGIN_REDIRECT_DELAY`: 800ms delay after successful login before redirect

+2. **Redirect Attempt Tracking**:
+   - Maximum redirect attempts (3) before requiring manual navigation
-   - Tracking redirect state with a dedicated redirecting flag
+   - Tracking of redirect attempts in state and sessionStorage

-   - Implementing a safe redirect function with built-in safeguards
+3. **Timeout Delays**:
+   - Delays between authentication state changes and redirects
-   - Checking referrer headers to prevent loops from login page
+   - Timeouts to prevent rapid successive redirects

+4. **Error Handling**:
+   - Automatic reset of stuck authentication operation flags
+   - Deadlock prevention with timeout-based resets

+5. **SessionStorage Flags**:
+   - Tracking of redirect sources, times, and attempts
-   - Using sessionStorage flags to track redirect sources
+   - Flags to prevent processing the same redirect multiple times

-   - Implementing a pending redirect queue to handle multiple redirect requests
+6. **Middleware Safeguards**:
+   - Cookie-based tracking of recent redirects
-   - Using cookies to track recent redirects and prevent loops
+   - Referer checking to prevent redirect loops
-   - Adding path checking to avoid unnecessary redirects to the current path
+   - Headers to track middleware redirects
-   - Implementing grace periods after redirects to prevent immediate rechecks

 ### Authentication Flow

-1. **Login Process**:
+#### Login Process
-   - User enters credentials on the login page
+1. User enters credentials on the login page
-   - Credentials are validated against the Firebase Firestore database
+2. Credentials are validated against the Firebase Firestore database
-   - Upon successful validation, authentication data is stored in sessionStorage and cookies
+3. On successful validation, authentication data is stored in sessionStorage and cookies
+4. Authentication change is broadcast to all tabs
-   - User is redirected to the requested page or the home page
+5. User is redirected to the requested page or home page

-2. **Authentication Verification**:
-   - Server-side middleware checks for the presence of authentication cookies on each request
-   - Client-side context provider verifies authentication state on component mount and route changes
+#### Authentication Verification
+1. On page load, the system checks for authentication data in sessionStorage and cookies
+2. If authentication data exists, it verifies that the session hasn't expired
+3. If the session is valid, the user is allowed to access protected routes
-   - If authentication is invalid, user is redirected to the login page
+4. If the session is invalid or expired, the user is redirected to the login page

-3. **Logout Process**:
+#### Logout Process
-   - User clicks logout or session expires
+1. User initiates logout or session expires
-   - Authentication data is cleared from sessionStorage and cookies
+2. Authentication data is cleared from sessionStorage and cookies
-   - Authentication state change is broadcast to all open tabs
+3. Logout event is broadcast to all tabs
-   - User is redirected to the login page
+4. User is redirected to the login page

 ### Implementation Details

-1. **AuthContext**: A React context provider that manages authentication state and provides authentication methods to components.
-   - Implements state management for authentication status
+#### AuthContext
-   - Provides login and logout functions
+- Provides authentication state and functions to the entire application
-   - Handles redirects based on authentication state
+- Manages authentication state changes and redirects
-   - Uses initialization flags and cooldown periods to prevent redirect loops
-   - Implements a safe redirect function with built-in safeguards
+- Implements safeguards against redirect loops
-   - Tracks redirecting state to prevent multiple simultaneous redirects
-   - Maintains a queue of pending redirects to handle multiple redirect requests
-   - Implements path checking to avoid unnecessary redirects
-   - Uses sessionStorage flags to track redirect sources and timing
-   - Implements grace periods after redirects to prevent immediate rechecks

-2. **authService**: A service module that handles authentication operations.
+- Handles cross-tab synchronization of authentication state

+#### authService
+- Centralizes authentication logic
 - Manages authentication data storage and retrieval
-   - Implements cross-tab communication
+- Implements throttling to prevent rapid authentication operations
-   - Provides utility functions for authentication operations
+- Provides functions for login, logout, and authentication checks

-   - Includes safeguards against rapid authentication operations
+#### Middleware
-   - Implements cooldown periods between authentication checks
+- Protects routes that require authentication
-   - Uses simplified cookie values to prevent size issues
-   - Implements multiple cookie clearing strategies for reliable logout

-3. **Middleware**: Next.js middleware that protects routes based on authentication status.
-   - Checks for authentication cookies on each request
 - Redirects unauthenticated users to the login page
-   - Includes special handling to prevent redirect loops
+- Implements safeguards to prevent redirect loops
-   - Uses custom headers to track redirect status
-   - Checks referrer headers to prevent loops from login page
-   - Implements more precise route matching for public routes
+- Handles static assets and public routes
-   - Uses cookies to track recent redirects and prevent loops
-   - Implements cookie clearing for expired redirect tracking

-4. **Login Page**: The login component implements several safeguards against redirect loops.
-   - Tracks redirect attempts and limits maximum redirects
-   - Implements cooldown periods between redirects
-   - Uses sessionStorage flags to indicate redirect source
-   - Resets redirect flags after delays to allow for retries if needed
-   - Suspense boundaries to prevent hydration errors
+#### Login Page
+- Provides user interface for authentication
-   - Tracks login attempt timing to ensure state updates complete before redirects
+- Manages login state and error handling
-   - Implements path checking to ensure redirects only happen from the login page
+- Implements redirect logic after successful login
-   - Clears redirect flags on component mount and unmount
+- Includes safeguards against rapid redirects

+## Security Considerations

-### Security Considerations
+### Password Security

-1. **Password Hashing**: User passwords are hashed using bcrypt before storage in the database.
+- Passwords are hashed using bcrypt before storage
+- Password comparison is done securely without exposing the original password

+### Session Security
-2. **Session Storage**: Authentication data is stored in sessionStorage, which is cleared when the browser is closed.
+- Authentication data is stored in both sessionStorage and HTTP-only cookies

-3. **Cookie Security**: Authentication cookies use the SameSite=Strict attribute to prevent CSRF attacks.

-4. **CSRF Protection**: The application implements CSRF protection through SameSite cookies and proper authentication checks.

-5. **Redirect Loop Prevention**: The system includes multiple safeguards to prevent infinite redirect loops:
+- Session expiration is enforced on both client and server
+- Sessions are invalidated on logout or expiration

+### CSRF Protection
+- Implements SameSite cookie attributes
+- Uses HTTP-only cookies for sensitive data
+- Validates authentication on both client and server

+### Redirect Loop Prevention
+- Multiple layers of protection against infinite redirect loops
-   - Cooldown periods between authentication operations (1000-1500ms)
+- Cooldown periods between redirects
-   - Timeout delays for state updates (500-800ms)
-   - Tracking of redirect attempts with maximum limits (3 attempts)
+- Maximum redirect attempt limits
-   - Header-based redirect detection in middleware
-   - Referrer checking to prevent loops from login page
-   - Dedicated redirecting state flag to prevent simultaneous redirects
-   - Pending redirect queue to handle multiple redirect requests
-   - Path checking to avoid unnecessary redirects to the current path
-   - Cookies to track recent redirects (3-second expiry)
-   - Grace periods after redirects (2 seconds) to prevent immediate rechecks
-   - Login attempt timing tracking to ensure state updates complete before redirects
-   - Comprehensive error handling and logging
+- Tracking of redirect sources and times
-   - Simplified cookie values to prevent size issues
-   - Multiple cookie clearing strategies for reliable logout

 ## Routing & Navigation